Managing a missile test range crucial to U.S. defense

-The Ronald Reagan Ballistic Missile Test Site on Kwajalein Atoll puts the United States on the cutting edge of missile and missile-interceptor development, space surveillance, and satellite tracking.
+The Ronald Reagan Ballistic Missile Test Site on Kwajalein Atoll in the Pacific Ocean puts the United States on the cutting edge of missile and missile-interceptor development, space surveillance, and satellite tracking.

 Keeping the range on the cutting edge

 The Reagan Test Site includes some of the world's most sophisticated instrumentation for performing vital space surveillance operations and satellite tracking.
 This instrumentation is located on eight islands throughout Kwajalein Atoll.
-Kwajalein Range Services operates, maintains, and modernizes the range instrumentation systems including radars, telemetry, optics, communications and information services, mission control, and safety systems.
+KRS operated, maintained, and modernized the range instrumentation systems including radars, telemetry, optics, communications and information services, mission control, and safety systems.

 Improving today's war fighter

-Kwajalein Range Services helped the U.S. Missile Defense Agency conduct the largest, most complex missile defense flight test ever attempted: Flight Test Integrated-01 and Flight Test Operations-01.
+Kwajalein Range Services helped the U.S. Missile Defense Agency conduct the largest, most complex missile defense flight test ever attempted at the time: Flight Test Integrated-01 and Flight Test Operations-01.